Chapter III: "Easy Answers to Skepticism"

 Competing philosophical theory: Epiphenomalism.

 Is it true, then, that an argument for the competing philosophical theory of epiphenomenalism could not prevail against this common sense belief?
 Again, this does not seem right.
-As with the case of candidate 3 above, it would seem that, on the one hand, physicists could show that determinism held with regard to inanimate objects, and then cognitive scientists could establish, via extensive neurophysiological experiments, that events taking in place in the brain were not exceptions to the deterministic laws discovered by physicists.
+As with the case of Candidate 3 above, it would seem that, on the one hand, physicists could show that determinism held with regard to inanimate objects, and then cognitive scientists could establish, via extensive neurophysiological experiments, that events taking in place in the brain were not exceptions to the deterministic laws discovered by physicists.
 If this is so, then the common sense belief that experiences can make a difference with respect to how humans behave could be shown to be false.

 Candidate 7: The belief that there are objective facts concerning the rightness and wrongness of actions, and that we can have knowledge of such objective values.